-Fiscal Page Finding Title of Finding CFDA Questioned State 6 Corrective Action and Applicable F or Previous Findings Not Corrected or Partia ally Corrected Year No. No. litie of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action 2017 86 improve IT Contingency Management Program N/A - DBHDS Corrective action is ongoing DBHDS has started an IT COOP / DRP project with a projected completion date of October 1, 2018.
+Fiscal Page Finding Title of Finding CFDA Questioned State Current Status Corrective Action and Applicable Fo or Previous Findings Not Corrected or Partia • Year No. No. rice of ciraling No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action 2017 86 Improve IT Contingency Management Program N/A - DBHDS Corrective action is ongoing DBHDS has started an IT COOP / DRP project with a projected completion date of October 1, 2018.
 This project will develop procedures, assign roles and responsibilities, and update the IT COOPs and DRPs ensuring they are consistent across the agency.
-DBHDS will ensure these IT COOPs and DRPs are tested annually.
-DBHDS has started an IT COOP / DRP project with a projected completion date of October 1, 2018.
-This project will develop procedures, assign roles and responsibilities, and update the IT COOPs and DRPs ensuring they are consistent across the agency.
-DBHDS will ensure these IT COOPs and DRPs are tested annually.
-DBHDS is currently engaging VITA on cost estimates for the COOP and DRPs for affected servers.
+DBHDS will ensure these IT COOPs and DRPs are tested annually. Ů Ů project with a projected completion date of October 1, 2018.
+This project will develop procedures, assign roles and responsibilities, and update the IT COOPs DBHDS is currently engaging VITA on cost estimates for the COOP and DRPs for affected servers.
 In addition, part of the Contingency Management Program planning at DBHDS is the continued movement to Cloud Storage.
-DBHDS is currently engaging VITA on cost estimates for the COOP and DRPs for affected servers.
-In addition, part of the Contingency Management Program planning at DBHDS is the continued movement to Cloud Storage.
-2017 92 2017-072 Improve Controls over Payroll N/A • DBHDS Corrective action is ongoing where payroll testwork was completed.
-The responses will satisfy As mentioned, follow-ups will be completed by 9/1/2018 to determine compliance with written findings.
-It is expected that the current findings will be addressed by the respective facilities by June 30, 2018.
-None.
-2016 98 2016-076 Improve Controls over Payroll N/A - DBHDS See Finding Number 2017-072 2015 92 2015-088 Improve Controls over Payroll N/A - DBHDS See Finding Number 2016-076 2017 98 Improve Controls Over the Commonwealth's Retirement Benefits System N/A DBHDS Corrective action is ongoing be enhanced to adequately describe how the reconciliations of FMS and The APA found that policies and procedures did not cover all the aspects they wanted and that some reconciliations had not been done timely or completely.
-There was also an issue with deleting access to VNAV timely.
-Policies and procedures have been standardized for DBHDS facilities and Central Office.
+2017 92 2017-072 Improve Controls over Payroll N/A • DBHDS Corrective action is ongoing The Department concurs with the audit comments as the payroll testwork was completed by the DBHDS Office of Internal Audit.
+In addition, the Department has agreed with the responses to the findings that were given by the four facilities where payroll testwork was completed.
+The responses will satisfy the recommendations made in this finding. determine compliance with different facilities than the facilities cited in 2015 and 2016, thus this is not a repeat finding.
+As mentioned, follow-ups will be completed by September 1, 2018 to determine compliance with responses to written findings.
+It is expected that the current findings will be addressed by the None.
+2016 98 2016-076 Improve Controls over Payroll N/A - DBHDS See Finding Number 2017-072 2015 92 2015-088 Improve Controls over Payroll N/A - DBHDS See Finding Number 2016-076 2017 98 Improve Controls Over the Commonwealth's Retirement Benefits System N/A DBHDS Corrective action is ongoing DBHDS will ensure that VNAV snapshot reconciliations are completed in a timely manner.
+In addition, policies and procedures will be enhanced to adequately describe how the reconciliations of FMS and CIPPS to VNAV are to be completed.
+DBHDS will also ensure that no employee has duplicate accounts in VNAV by reviewing the access levels in that system. had not been done timely or completely.
+There was also standardized for DBHDS facilities and Central Office.
 The access issue has been corrected.
 A revised VNAV reconciliation policy/procedure was sent out to all DBHDS HR managers on October 25, 2017.
-All DBHDS HR managers on October 25, 2017.
 All DBHDS facilities submitted their revised VNAV reconciliation procedures by December 14, 2017.
-Training on the VNAV reconciliation was held on December 14, 2017.
-The VNAV reconciliation will be added to the ARMICS work completed by all DBHDS facilities and Central Office.
-Revised VNAV Reconciliation procedures have been received from all DBHDS facilities.
-These documents are being reviewed to ensure that they include all necessary steps in the reconciliation process.
-Update: FY 2018 Payroll audits performed by APA and Internal Audit showed some VNAV Reconciliation deficiencies are still occurring at some facilities.
-While all DBHDS facilities now have policies and procedures in place, it appears they are not always being properly followed.
-DBHDS will work with its facilities to ensure all employees are trained on the procedures. not always being properly followed.
+Training on the VNAV not always being properly followed.
 DBHDS will work with its facilities to